-- (2) A consistent visual identity should be applied to all sides of buildings visible to the general public.
+- (1) No single architectural style should be required. - (2) Buildings should reflect an individual design that has considered site location, conditions, intended use, and the character/building mass of surrounding development.
+Building designs should reflect an individual style and form and not merely current trends. - (3) A consistent visual identity should be applied to all sides of buildings visible to the general public.
 All sides should have an equivalent level of quality of materials, detailing and window placement.
-Abrupt ending of architectural details should be avoided with no radical change in details, features or materials. - (3) Large buildings should avoid long, blank, uninterrupted walls.
-Positive methods to achieve this objective include building wall offsets regarding modulation, changes in colors and materials, placement of windows and doors, use of porches, porticos or canopies, changes in floor level, and projections that provide building shadows that visually break up long, flat building facades. - (4) Large buildings should avoid long, blank, uninterrupted roof planes.
-Positive methods to achieve this objective include height variations to give the appearance of distinct elements or offsets in the roof line to provide architectural interest and variety to the massing of the building and to relieve the effect of a single, long roof. - (5) Large buildings should use modulation (defined as a measured setback or offset in a building face) to reduce overall bulk and mass.
-The planes of exterior walls should not run in one continuous direction more than 50 to 60 feet without an offset or setback.
-Offsets should be a minimum of three to five feet. - (6) Large buildings should use articulation in a clear rhythm to reduce their perceived size.
-Articulation is the giving of emphasis to architectural elements (like windows, entries, balconies, etc.) that create a complementary pattern of rhythm, dividing large buildings into smaller identifiable pieces.
-Articulation in the form of doors, windows and other framed building openings that articulate architectural elements break up the look of a long, blank wall. - (7) Buildings facing streets should incorporate pedestrian-scaled entrances.
-Pedestrian-scaled entrances are those that provide an expression of human activity or use in relation to building size.
-Doors, windows, entrances and other features should be designed to respond to the size of the human body and not give the appearance of anonymity or overwhelming the building's users. - (8) Building design should incorporate traditional building materials such as masonry, stone, heavy timbers, brick or other natural-appearing materials. - (9) Building colors should accent, blend with, or complement surroundings.
-Bright or brilliant colors should be reserved for trim and accents. - (10) Outdoor storage areas, mechanical equipment and trash receptacles should not be visible from adjacent streets and pedestrian walkways.
-The method of screening such areas from view should be architecturally integrated with the building with respect to materials, shape and size. - (11) Materials used for site features such as fences, screen walls, and signs should be appropriate to the zone district where the development is located and should complement building design through materials, color, shape and size.
+Abrupt ending of architectural details should be avoided with no radical change in details, features or materials. - (4) Large buildings should avoid long, blank, uninterrupted walls.
+Positive methods to achieve this objective include building wall offsets regarding modulation), changes in colors and materials, placement of windows and doors, use of porches, porticos or canopies, changes in floor level, and projections that provide building shadows that visually break up long flat building facades. - (5) Large buildings should avoid long, blank, uninterrupted roof planes.
+Positive methods to achieve this objective include height variations to give the appearance of distinct elements or offsets in the roof line to provide architectural interest and variety to the massing of the building and to relieve the effect of a single, long roof. - (6) Large buildings should use modulation (defined as a measured setback or offset in a building face) to reduce overall bulk and mass.
+The planes of exterior walls should not run in one continuous direction more than 50-60 feet without an offset or setback.
+Offsets should be a minimum of 3 to 5 feet. - (7) Large buildings should use articulation in a clear rhythm to reduce their perceived size.
+Articulation is the giving of emphasis to architectural elements, (like windows, entries, balconies, etc.) that create a complementary pattern of rhythm, dividing large buildings into smaller identifiable pieces.
+Fenestration in the form of doors, windows and other framed building openings that articulate architectural elements break up the look of a long blank wall.

+- (8) Buildings facing streets should incorporate pedestrian scaled entrances.
+Pedestrian scaled entrances are those that provide an expression of human activity or use in relation to building size.
+Doors, windows, entrances and other features should be designed to respond to the size of the human body and not give the appearance of anonymity or overwhelming the building's users. - (9) Building design should incorporate traditional building materials such as masonry, stone, heavy timbers, brick or other natural appearing materials. - (10) Building colors should accent, blend with, or complement surroundings.
+Bright or brilliant colors should be reserved for trim and accents. - (11) Outdoor storage areas, mechanical equipment, trash receptacles should not be visible from adjacent streets and pedestrian walkways.
+The method of screening such areas from view should be architecturally integrated with the building with respect to materials, shape and size. - (12) Materials used for site features such as fences, screen walls, and signs should be appropriate to the zone district where the development is located and should complement building design through materials, color, shape and size.

-§ 155-24.
+~ 155-24.
 Application and review procedure.